 Arts Education Changes Lives

-Creative Kids delivers performing arts classes to the schools that need them the most.
+Creative Kids delivers performing arts theatre classes to the schools that need them the most.
 Each year, our teachers transform kids’ school experience, sharing the tools of theatre making, including empathy, decision making, leadership, compromise and critical thinking.
 Oh, and it’s super fun, too.

 A free Classroom tool